NCERT Solutions for Class 10 Science Chapter 6 Control and Coordination

 Answer:

 In animals, chemical coordination takes place through the hormones secreted by the endocrine gland.
-It can also be done by the nervous system, which is called the endocrine system.
-Endocrine glands secrete hormones directly into the bloodstream that directly reach the specific cells.
-These cells act according to the information that particular hormones carry.
+These hormones are released directly into the bloodstream and transported to specific target organs or cells.
+The target cells then respond according to the information carried by the hormones.

 Q.2.
-Why is the use of iodized salt advisable?
+Why is the use of iodised salt advisable?

 Answer:

-Thyroid glands need iodine to produce the thyroxine hormone which, controls the metabolic activities in our body such as the metabolism of carbohydrates, fats protein etc. Also, due to a lack of thyroxine a disease called goitre is caused.
+Thyroid glands need iodine to produce the thyroxine hormone, which controls the metabolic activities in our body, such as the metabolism of carbohydrates, fats, proteins, etc. Also, due to a lack of thyroxine, a disease called goitre is caused.

 Q.3.
 How does our body respond when adrenaline is secreted into the blood?